 - Duplicate the layer and smudge again

-Oil painting in ps tips
+Oil painting in photoshop tips

-Change your paint brush, and brush size often, so the brush marks are not all the same.
-The eye for instance will need a smaller brush, the forehead a bigger brush.
+Change your paintbrush, and brush size often, so the brush marks are not all the same.
+The eye, for instance, will need a smaller brush, the forehead a bigger brush.

 The fan brush is good for blending.
 I’ve used it to blend the edge of the person to the background, to give that blurry, misty painting technique.